MohamedH77/PWA/README.md

 - [Credits](#credits)

 ## Description

--
+- JATE, just another text editor PWA to play around with.
 ## Installation

-- Run "npm i" to install all of the packages required to work with the project. then run "node start" to run a script to start the server, or run node app.js.
+- Run "npm i" to install all of the packages required to work with the project. then "npm start dev" to get it up and running on your localhost.

 ## Technologies Utilized

 - Node
 - Javascript
 - Express
+- React
-- mongoose
+- HTML
-- mongoDB
+- CSS

 ## Features
--
+- A working text editor that can save and load files from the local storage.
 ## Tests

 N/A